TEha1/Pastebin/README.md

     Then you can access the admin page from here  -> http://127.0.0.1:8000/admin/
     Note: There's already admin with (username: admin) and (password: admin)

+ # Import and Export Feature:
+   you will find the (import & export) buttons in the admin page with any model